X

 MonsterInsights is the best plugin to add Google Analytics to WordPress.
 It is an easy-to-use plugin that transforms complex data into actionable, practical, easy-to-understand insights.

 Its advanced features can help you better track specific site aspects like click-through rates, conversion rates, and popular content.
-You can do all this without complex processes, coding experience, and extra steps like Google Tag Manager, Google Site Tag, and child themes.
+You can do all this without complex processes or coding experience.
+Plus, you do not need to go through extra steps like Google Tag Manager, Google Site Tag, and child themes.

-It is the easiest way by far to handle the technical Google Analytics setup process without worrying about breaking your site or placing the tracking ID at the wrong location.
+It is by far the easiest way to handle the technical Google Analytics setup process without worrying about breaking your site or placing the tracking ID in the wrong location.

 For these reasons, MonsterInsights is the best way of adding Google Analytics to your site.